What is Azure Data Lake Storage Gen1?

 Data Lake Storage Gen1 can be accessed from Hadoop (available with HDInsight cluster) using the WebHDFS-compatible REST APIs.
 It's designed to enable analytics on the stored data and is tuned for performance for data analytics scenarios.
 Data Lake Storage Gen1 includes all enterprise-grade capabilities: security, manageability, scalability, reliability, and availability.

 Some of the key capabilities of Data Lake Storage Gen1 include the following.

 Built for Hadoop

-Data Lake Storage Gen1 is an Apache Hadoop file system compatible with Hadoop Distributed File System (HDFS) and works with the Hadoop ecosystem.
+Data Lake Storage Gen1 is an Apache Hadoop file system that's compatible with Hadoop Distributed File System (HDFS), and works with the Hadoop ecosystem.
 Your existing HDInsight applications or services that use the WebHDFS API can easily integrate with Data Lake Storage Gen1.
-Data Lake Storage Gen1 also exposes a WebHDFS-compatible REST interface for applications
+Data Lake Storage Gen1 also exposes a WebHDFS-compatible REST interface for applications.

-Data stored in Data Lake Storage Gen1 can be easily analyzed using Hadoop analytic frameworks such as MapReduce or Hive.
-Microsoft Azure HDInsight clusters can be provisioned and configured to directly access data stored in Data Lake Storage Gen1.
+You can easily analyze data stored in Data Lake Storage Gen1 using Hadoop analytic frameworks such as MapReduce or Hive.
+You can provision Azure HDInsight clusters and configure them to directly access data stored in Data Lake Storage Gen1.

 Unlimited storage, petabyte files

-Data Lake Storage Gen1 provides unlimited storage and is suitable for storing a variety of data for analytics.
-It does not impose any limits on account sizes, file sizes, or the amount of data that can be stored in a data lake.
-Individual files can range from kilobyte to petabytes in size making it a great choice to store any type of data.
-Data is stored durably by making multiple copies and there is no limit on the duration of time for which the data can be stored in the data lake.
+Data Lake Storage Gen1 provides unlimited storage and can store a variety of data for analytics.
+It doesn't impose any limits on account sizes, file sizes, or the amount of data that can be stored in a data lake.
+Individual files can range from kilobyte to petabytes in size.
+Data is stored durably by making multiple copies.
+There is no limit on the duration of time for which the data can be stored in the data lake.